shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image26.png)

     Save as view dialog opens.
 Notice the SQL query is available.
-You can review it, if you want to review the SQL.
+You can review it if you want to review the SQL.

 31. Enter **Geo** as **View name**.